EndoTaishi/CLASSIC/documentation/runPrep.md

 - netcdf-bin
 - zlib1g

-These libraries will allow serial compiling and running of the model.
+These packages will allow serial compiling and running of the model.
 To run in parallel add mpich.
 To run the documentation tool add doxygen.

+Note that the above packages are available for Ubuntu/Debian and may have different names under other Linux distros.

 # Running CLASSIC in a Singularity Container {#Containers}